Wellers0n/Slide-JS-and-ReactJS/README.md

-# Starred with Javascript and ReactJS
+# Starting with Javascript and ReactJS

 Slides of my talk about Javascript and ReactJS.